-You need the ability to answer arbitrary questions with speed and precision.
-If the question involves a specific asset or group of assets, you can easily answer these questions with the real-time actions function in Uptycs.
+You need the ability to answer questions with speed and precision.
+With Asset Insight and Inventory, you can easily answer these questions with the real-time actions function in Uptycs.
 This capability enables you to browse the file system, processes, applications, Linux packages, users, certificates, and more.